oscarbutler/Blackjack/README.md

 - If the user inputs 1 then the game will start.

+- If user inputs 2 they will be shown how to play the game.

+- If the input is 3 they will be shown the credits of the project.

+- If the user inputs 0 the programn will stop
 ## Technology Used

 - Python was used to make the code.